-An Accessible City is about making our Central City easier for people to get to and move around in.
+Making our central city easier for people to get to and move around in.
 Whether by bus, car, cycle or on foot.

 The vision is:

-All of the individual transport projects that make up An Accessible City are dependent on each other to function as an integrated whole and also support and facilitate the key anchor project developments(external link).
+All of the individual transport projects are dependent on each other to function as an integrated whole and also support and facilitate the key anchor project developments(external link).

-The Council and CERA are working together on transport projects that look at changes to traffic in the Central City as outlined in the Christchurch Central Recovery Plan’s(external link) transport chapter – An Accessible City.
+The Council isworking on transport projects that look at changes to traffic in the central city as outlined in the Christchurch Central Recovery Plan’s(external link) transport chapter – An Accessible City.

 An Accessible City sets the direction and intent of the transport projects to meet the needs of people and businesses.
 The new road classification, speed zones and road user hierarchy each contribute to the framework for how the streets will be designed and operated.